huytd/pomoday-v2/README.md

 $ docker-compose up -d
 ```

+## Syncing across devices

+To sync the data across devices, you'll need to implement your own backend, please see [Backend API Specification](https://github.com/huytd/pomoday-v2/wiki/Pomoday-Backend-API-Specification) for the details.

+To use https://pomoday.app with your own backend, there's a `login` command in the app, you'll be able to put your backend API URL there.

 ## Similar Projects

 - [taskbook](https://github.com/klaussinani/taskbook): This is an awesome task management application that actually works, and works very well for everyone who likes to live in a command line.
 Pomoday was also heavily inspired by Taskbook, as you can see from the UI and the keyboard-only command interfaces.